 - Find a prominent spot and get a huge banner up there.
 Pay for the space if necessary.
 A good roadside position can be seen thousands of times a day.

 - Get some quality leaflets designed and printed.
 Get 20k distributed professionally in your area, door to door.

-- Get a website and start some SEO – this will cost, but is worth it.
+- Get a good website design and start some SEO – this will cost, but is worth it.
 It’s what your competitors are doing!
-You could try web design leeds for this!

 Well, what are you waiting for?